Earth Crisis Blinkers

 - The Earth boundaries space outside that — in the orange ring

-- The Impacts on Lives space outside that — in the green ring
+- The Impacts on Lives space outside that — in the dark green ring

 In removing the blinkers and looking harder at the whole system, we need to see these factors in a less linear way.
 Some of the factors are highly significant levers for biocentric and just system change — such as indigenous power & racial justice.
 Nature-based solutions on their own, without this, will just be hijacked for profit by corporations.